trekhleb/self-parking-car-evolution/public/article/index.md

 Where:

 - `[s0, s1, ..., s7]` - the `8` variables, which are the `8` sensor values.
-These ones are dynamic.
+These are dynamic.
 - `[e0, e1, ..., e8]` - the `9` coefficients for the engine polynomial.
-These ones the car will need to learn, and they will be static.
+These the car will need to learn, and they will be static.
 - `[w0, w1, ..., w8]` - the `9` coefficients for the steering wheel polynomial.
-These ones the car will need to learn, and they will be static
+These the car will need to learn, and they will be static

 The cost of using the simpler function for the brain will be that the car won't be able to learn some sophisticated moves and also won't be able to generalize well and adapt well to unknown surroundings.
 But for our particular parking lot and for the sake of demonstrating the work of a genetic algorithm it should still be enough.